PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

   - Ridge Regression
     - It prevents overfitting
-    - Uses a coeficient called alpha, which makes the higher order coeficients to not have as a big of an impact.
+    - Uses a coefficient called alpha, which makes the higher order coefficients to not have as a big of an impact.
     - A small alpha does not help with overfitting and a big alpha makes the function underfit.
     - To select a good alpha we use cross-validation
     - In Python: